-2. Realised Portfolio Returns How performance is measured
+2. Realised Portfolio Returns

 Realised Portfolio Returns measure the realised weighted investment returns in aggregate relative to the weighted average performance hurdle, which differs depending on the underlying investment strategy.
 As there is no recognised benchmark for the full suite of ICG's investment strategies, the Committee has opted for this measure as a clear expression of performance relative to the targets we agree with our clients for each investment strategy.